gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 Engineering training teaches you to stick to facts and maybe (in advanced case) systems thinking when making a decision.
 However, I believed that appealing to values is often more powerful.
 Where I worked, ambition and bias for actions were the two characteristics people valued.
-These two would be the tenants of how I would frame my request.
+These two would be the tenets of how I would frame my request.

 Fortunately, Stripe still had a muscle to move quickly, so I had the meeting with an executive scheduled soon.
-I repeated my pitch from the above and added that I explored other options.
+I repeated my pitch and added that I explored other options.
 I used what I described as an exponential escalation in my search for a physical therapist: I looked in San Francisco, California as a state, and the US as a country.
 I felt this was enough of due diligence before making my unusual call.
 Lastly, I remembered to stress a simple fact: I was moving to optimize for a fast feedback loop and not for the hours of treatment per day - i.e., my move wouldn't interfere with my job.
 To my surprise, I got the approval on the spot.
 I couldn't tell whether an angel was watching my back or everyone was just simply too busy and wanted to get me off their list.
 To this day, I don't know.

 Either way, my move was written.